 Changing Your Name During the Divorce Process

 To change your last name during the divorce process in Florida, make sure to include the request for a name change in the initial divorce petition or response.
 This is important because it allows the court to include the name change in the Final Judgment of Dissolution of Marriage.
-If the request is not included initially, you can still amend the initial petition to request a name change before the Final Judgement.
+If the request is not included initially, you can still amend the initial petition to request a name change before the final judgment.

 Changing Your Name After the Divorce Is Finalized